 Even stronger arguments for gender equality policies are provided by the gaps between EU13 and EU15 countries for the Gender Equality Index and the innovation indicators.
 The average Gender Equality Index score in EU13 countries is significantly lower than its counterpart in EU15 countries.
-As far as the correlation between the Gender Equality Index and innovation capacity is concerned (see Chapter 4.1), countries which are interested in increasing their innovation potential should also invest in comprehensive gender equality policies.
+Hence, countries which are interested in increasing their innovation potential should also invest in comprehensive gender equality policies.

-Table 4 Average indicators for EU15 and EU13 countries
+Table 4: Average indicators for EU15 and EU13 countries

-FLIAO FUAF EU13 EU15 Share of women in Grade A positions in the higher education sector 29.5% 22.1% Share of female PhD graduates 53.2% 47.6% Gender dimension in research content 1.37 1.03 Share of female heads of institutions in the higher education sector 22.4% 19.3% Glass Ceiling Index 1.52 1.68 Share of women on boards, members and leaders 28.3% 34.4% Share of RPOs that have adopted gender equality plans 16.5% 67.1% Gender Equality Index 56.3 68.2 European Innovation Scoreboard Summary Innovation Index 0.32 0.55 Adjusted Research Excellence Indicator 23.3 52.7
+EU13 EU15 Share of women in Grade A positions in the higher education sector 29.5% 22.1% Share of female PhD graduates 53.2% 47.6% Gender dimension in research content 1.37 1.03 Share of female heads of institutions in the higher education sector 22.4% 19.3% Glass Ceiling Index 1.52 1.68 Share of women on boards, members and leaders 28.3% 34.4% Share of RPOs that have adopted gender equality plans 16.5% 67.1% Gender Equality Index 56.3 68.2 European Innovation Scoreboard Summary Innovation Index 0.32 0.55 Adjusted Research Excellence Indicator 23.3 52.7

-^{} Difference in means statistically not significant (at 0.05).
+Difference in means statistically not significant (at 0.05).

 Note: Average of indicators, no adjustments made.
 Source: ERA Progress Report 2018, She Figures 2018.

-5 Implementation of NAP Priority 4
+5 Implementation of ERA Priority 4